eastonkurth/xworm-rce/README.md

 # discord.gg/vuln

-please **use this responsibly** and only test it on urself. this is made for people wondering how xworm works or are just curious to try stuff out and plz credit if you skid this
+please **use this responsibly** and only test it on urself. this is made for people wondering how xworm works or are just curious to try stuff out do NOT use this for malicious purposes, only test this on VIRTUAL MACHINES, not your main people do not use this on real targets use educationaly only

+and plz credit if you skid this

 # information